 Finally, there are several basic themes in everyday life that absolutely count as forms of movement and activity.
 From completing low-stress housework to walking the dog or pruning your flower beds, you can combine activities you enjoy with simple, low-strain activity formats that help with chronic pain and other wellness areas.

-For more on how to stay active despite chronic pain, or to learn about any of our neuropathy treatment or pain management services, speak to the staff at Neuropathy Treatment Clinic of Oklahoma today.
+For more on how to stay active despite chronic pain, or to learn about any of our pain management services, speak to our staff at the Neuropathy Treatment Clinic of Oklahoma today.